angular/angular/src/material/tabs/tabs.md

 | `HOME`               | Move focus to first tab    |
 | `END`                | Move focus to last tab     |
 | `SPACE` or `ENTER`   | Switch to focused tab      |

+`MatTabNavBar` does not add additional keyboard handling, deferring to the native behavior of anchor elements.